Can you reimagine your charity in the Cloud to unlock its full potential?

 Why is the Cloud so important now?

 Many charities and not-for-profits are facing the ongoing challenge of transformation – providing services to employees, volunteers and donors on multiple channels, from any device at any time – whilst juggling rising costs and the threat of falling incomes.
 Amidst immense pressure, not only do they need to be streamlining administrative tasks to save costs but they also need to be communicating more effectively – and with consent - with donors to maintain and grow revenues.
-So why aren’t more charities making the most of the available IT resources to enable benefits such as remote working, given the gains of volunteer and staff recruitment, cost savings and productivity?
+So why aren’t more charities making the most of the available IT resources, such as not for profit management, to enable benefits such as remote working, given the gains of volunteer and staff recruitment, cost savings and productivity?

 Industry commentators also agree, for example, Allen Reid, Director of Client Projects at Hart Square – an independent not-for-profit consultancy – comments: “It’s fair to say that charities know the time is ripe for transformation as the digital era impacts every aspect of life – for members, supporters and stakeholders, as well as staff.
 But not-for-profits want to be confident they are making the right technology choices.
 Getting on board with Cloud technology is without doubt the right choice for many charities wanting to harness the value of their data to drive engagement whilst ensuring the change process is successful – we’re definitely big advocates for moving to the Cloud.”